 Same-day appointments available for Substance Abuse Assessments.

-This program satisfies all requirements for Code of Maryland Regulation (COMAR) 10.47.02.03 Early Intervention Services.
+This program satisfies all requirements for the Code of Maryland Regulation (COMAR) 10.47.02.03 Early Intervention Services.

 “I have been impressed by the program and the people who run it… the overall usefulness of this course and the information presented this weekend is incredible… truly helps us change how we think and feel and our attitude toward habits and the choices we make.” -Participant

 The program is certified by the Maryland State Department of Health, Behavioral Health Administration as a DUI Education Program and Early Intervention Level 0.5 Early Intervention.
 The program has passed state inspection five times since 2005.
 Certification is current:

 State of Maryland Department of Health and Mental Hygiene (DHMH), Behavioral Health Administration (BHA) Certification | View PDF